drtchops/astalon-poptracker/README.md

     Green - Can get
     Red - Can't get
-    Orange - Can get some items in a given area but not all of them Yellow - Can reach by breaking logic
+    Orange - Can get some items in a given area but not all of them Yellow - Can get by breaking logic
+    Blue - Can scout but not get
 4. Poptracker has a broadcast view designed to be used as a display on streams and videos.
 You can open this popout window by clicking the radio tower button next to the settings button in the top left corner.

 ## Notes